 Back to Ceremonial Incense Supplies.

-A box of 20 large cylinderical shaped bamboo charcoal briquettes, fragrance free and made without sulfur or saltpeter.
+A box of 20 large cylinder shaped bamboo charcoal briquettes, fragrance free and made without sulfur or saltpeter.
 Burn time approximately 1 hour.

-These Bamboo charcoals are the most widely used charcoals in Japan for Kodo ceremony.
+This bamboo charcoal is the most widely used in Japan for the Kodo ceremony.
 They are also ideal for burning loose incense, wood chips, resins and herbs.

 Back to Ceremonial Incense Supplies.